ritenv/vagrant-mean-stack-base/README.md

 ## More Info
 	* Apps are installed via Puppet
-	* All modules are installed from npm
+	* The modules directory is entirely managed by librarian-puppet